ananyjlo/RRL-Stock-Trading/Stock Tickers/README.md

 Refer to this [Github Notebook]([Lean/DataConsolidationAlgorithm.py at master · QuantConnect/Lean (github.com)](https://github.com/QuantConnect/Lean/blob/master/Algorithm.Python/DataConsolidationAlgorithm.py)) for Quant Connect API Tutorial.

-2) Data Cleaning for Train/Test.py or ipynb

-> For data cleaning

-You can run this in your local IDE or on Google Colab

-Remember to change your file path accordingly for the stock ticker data you will like to call

-3) RRL_Simplified_VM.ipynb
+2) RRL_Simplified_VM.ipynb

 > Solely for running models on Azure VM

 - All other code changes that doesn't require a GPU will be done locally on laptop and then push to Github.
 - On Azure VM, remember to pull the latest files from Git before running this Jupyter Notebook to train your model.

-4) Data Cleaning Final.ipynb
+3) Data Cleaning Final.ipynb

 > Simplified version for data resampling

 - Doesn't plot any graphs for data interpretation
 - Outputs 15min, 30min and 60min data for model training

-5) Ticker Data
+4) Ticker Data

 - Obtain from the "Final Data" folder and select the respective timeframe you want

+5) Deep Evolution Strategy

+- Uses evolution strategy to select the best weights to train a trading agent

 ## Notes